trema/testfirst-trema/iteration1/iteration1.md

 !SLIDE bullets small
 # Why Test First? ##############################################################

-* OpenFlow programming is complicated, because it's a sort of distributed programming
+* OpenFlow programming is complex, because it's a kind of distributed programming
 * Unit-testing is helpful expecially for such a complicated problem
-* Rubyists love tests and are used to it well
+* Rubyists love tests and they are well accustomed to
 * => Trema offers the OpenFlow extension of RSpec (explained later)